rstudio/shinyloadtest/cran-comments.md

 The following changes addressing reviewer feedback were made:

-1. Redundant working in DESCRIPTION was removed.
+1. Redundant wording in DESCRIPTION was removed.
-2. Added return value documentation to shinyloadtest_report()
+2. Return value was added to the shinyloadtest_report() documentation.
-3. Removed \dontrun from shinyloadtest_report() example in order to be automatically tested
+3. \dontrun was removed from shinyloadtest_report() examples in order to be automatically tested
     - This example exercises every function in the package except load_runs()

 # 2019-12-12 1.0.1